garrytrinder/devproxy-security/readme.md

 The minimal scopes for the tracked requests is shown in the console output.

+> [!NOTE]
+> Authentication flow is real, however the responses from Microsoft Graph are mocked.

 ![Terminal output showing minimal scopes for the tracked requests](./assets/minimal-permissions.png)

 ### Check if you are using excessive permissions